-You previously met Albert and Iris in a story about their trip to Houston, Texas, in their 1970 Chevrolet Caprice (here).
-Let’s fast forward to 1987, when Iris is 60 and Albert is 64.
+(Mildly revised since first posted August 22, 2012) You previously met Albert and Iris in a story about their trip to Houston, Texas, in their 1970 Chevrolet Caprice (here).
+Let’s fast forward to 1987, when “Iris” is 60 and “Albert” is 64.

 My grandfather had purchased his ’78 Scottsdale new, just before he retired in 1980.
-His had the standard cab (GM didn’t offer extended cabs then) with an 8-foot bed, solid silver exterior and a red interior.
-Its only options were an AM/FM radio, tilt wheel, air conditioning, and full wheel covers identical to those pictured above: all in all, a fairly bread-and-butter pickup.
+His had the standard cab with an 8-foot bed, solid silver exterior, and a red interior – GM, unlike Ford and Dodge, was not yet offering an extended cab.
+The only options on Grandpa’s pickup were an automatic transmission, AM/FM radio, tilt wheel, air conditioning, and full wheel covers identical to those pictured above.
+It was a fairly bread-and-butter pickup.

 As Grandpa Albert and I sat waiting in the pickup, I eyeballed a plastic spoon that was coated in brown and fused to the red dashboard.
 Grandpa Albert spoke up.

 “I know, it looks like somebody shit on it.
 Ma found a melted Hershey bar in her purse and we ate it.”
 Mystery solved.

 My sister and Grandma Iris trotted out to the pickup.
 As the four of us squeezed in, Grandpa Albert fussed about how “these kids are too big to fit in here…Ma, are you going to ride in back?”
 There wasn’t a reply.

 At this point, I must tell you that Grandpa Albert’s pickup was equipped with a 305 (5.0-liter) V8 bolted to GM’s ultra-trusty and silky smooth three-speed automatic.
 My longtime and great respect for this drivetrain is based on Grandpa Albert’s pickup.